acaizu00/about-me-/README.md

 - do not sexualize me, please.

-- don't copy or take any inspo from my skins. if there's smthn you'd like to know, just ask.
+- do NOT copy or take any inspo from my skins. if there's smthn you'd like to know, all u gotta do is ask!

 dni: